britzl/defold-richtext/README.md

 ### richtext.ALIGN_RIGHT
 Right-align text.
 The words of a line ends at the specified position (see `richtext.create` settings above).

+### richtext.ALIGN_JUSTIFT
+Justify text.
+The words of a line start at the specified position and are spaced such that the last character of the last word ends at the right edge of the line bounds (see `richtext.create` settings above).

 # Credits